Coronavirus and cancer – guidance for young people aged 19+

 Before anyone had ever heard of COVID-19 or terms like ‘shielding’ or ‘extremely clinically vulnerable’, people with cancer whose immune systems were affected (lowered) by cancer treatments always had to take steps to reduce their risks of catching bacterial and viral infections.
-We are now at the stage where you will be returning to ‘normal’ cancer care and infection prevention, which is a higher level of infection prevention and awareness than the general public may have.
+It continues to be really important to maintain your ‘normal’ cancer care and infection prevention, which is a higher level of infection prevention and awareness than the general public may have.

 Following these steps will help you avoid infection:

 - Limiting contact with anyone who has obvious signs of infections (such as coughs, colds, diarrhoea and vomiting, fevers, skin infections, chicken pox, measles, or unwell with unknown cause)

 - Maintaining good standards of general health through hygiene, eating a healthy diet, keeping well hydrated and getting enough sleep and exercise